United Kingdom patent 394325: New materials for mechanical recording

 Prior to the introduction of the LP record, master discs for pressing coarsegroove shellac records were cut on thick reusable discs of ozokerite-based wax.
 Wax was a low-fidelity medium; it inevitably degraded on each playback and in storage.
 Wax could not be archived for future reissues.
 After the first and only production run the wax master was erased with a mechanical shaver, and the recorded original was forever lost.
 The only storable mechanical medium of the interwar period was the shellac record, which had even lower fidelity than the wax master.
 Shellac was naturally noisy, and even more surface noise was added by the conductive graphite powder applied to the wax master prior to electroplating and making intermediate stamper discs.

 Keller and A. G. Russell proposed replacing graphite powder with a thin layer of gold, sputtered onto the master disc in a vacuum chamber.
 The process created a high quality conductive layer, without added noise.
 On 1 December 1931 Keller, Stokowski and the Philadelphia Orchestra made the first recording using the new technology.
 Bandwidth of the first gold-plated masters extended to 9 kHz, and was soon improved to 10 and later 13 kHz, making these masters the first high fidelity medium.
 Sample pressings from were made on quiet cellulose triacetate, rather than noisy shellac.

 In patent 394325 Blumlein also considered cellulose triacetate, but in a different role – as the mastering material.
 The proposal materialized after World War II, when the industry switched from wax to acetate lacquer master discs.
 In 1935 Blumlein researched various resin mixes for pressing production records, but none of these was significantly better than shellac.
-The solution – synthetic vynil resin compound – already existed and was used for distributing records within American radio networks.
+The solution – synthetic vinyl resin compound – already existed and was used for distributing records within American radio networks.
 It was yet too expensive for mass production.
 Vinyl pressings in the United States began in 1943, in response to wartime shortages of natural shellac, and were limited to propaganda programs for the troops.
 Mass pressings for the civilian market began later, in the end of the 1940s.